Thai visa FAQ

 The visa-free entry

 For nationals from certain countries there is a visa-free entry programme.
 This means you arrive and get stamped into the country for free.
-If you arrive by air you get 30 days and if you arrive by land you get 15 days.
+If you arrive by air you get 30 days and if you arrive by land you get 15 days -- some nationalities (see below) are eligible for 30-days overland.
 You are theoretically required to have proof of onward travel (more on that later).

 If you are visiting Thailand for a short period and are a national of one of the eligible countries, this is the way to go.